KEYNOTES AND PANELS

 SPEAKING TOPICS INCLUDE:

-To contact Kim Ghattas regarding speaking engagements for your next lecture or special event, please use the contact form.
+To contact Kim Ghattas regarding speaking engagements for your next lecture or special event, please email Kim via the contact page.

 SELECTED PAST LECTURES and panels: